bbible3/TanukiUdon/README.md

 [View the project proposal at PROPOSAL.md](PROPOSAL.md)

 ## Progress
-Currently in progress on Milestone 1.
+Currently in progress on Sprint 2.
 On track to finish on time.
 *Note: Unity Collaboration tools are being used for portions of this project.
 Content is stored locally in the [Unity-Home-Tanuki-Udon](Unity-Home-Tanuki-Udon/) folder and is available for download from Unity's servers.
 Assume that Unity's version is the latest.
 Files stored on this repo are our code - importing the VRCSDK into a Unity project manually is required.
 Where this folder is the root folder named "TanukiUdon540", the structure should essentially be: *(TanukiUdon540/Unity-Home-Tanuki-Udon/Tanuki Udon)* - with the *Tanuki Udon* folder containing ./Assets, ./Library, etc.